nicolasdb/nicolasdb.github.io/_posts/design2/2019-01-15-arcadeBarTop.md

 #
 # Content
 #
-subheadline:  "A great idea for Team-Building Workshop"
+subheadline:  "Greats ideas for Team-Building Workshop"
 title: "Arcade Game custom."
 teaser: "After a week of work, a hand-made arcade cabinet was customized with a full electronic checkup."
-meta_description: "meta_description"
+meta_description: "What’s up?
+We’re doing another video game party at the lab.
+I wanted to know if it was possible to borrow the arcade game."
 categories:
   - design2
 # tags: